goodguyry/goodguyry.me/_pages/about.md

 I am a husband, dog father and Seattle transplant.
 I can be found cheering on [Sounders FC](http://soundersfc.com), playing my guitar, [hoarding GIFs](http://jif.io) or Googling the current topic of conversation.

+As a <abbr title="User Experience">UX</abbr> Developer at [Alley Interactive](https://www.alleyinteractive.com), I work with an immensely talented team of folks creating solutions for digital publishers.

 I love coffee and cannot be trusted around cookies.

-I'm currently looking for a Front-End Developer position in a stable, fun organization.
-Please drop me a line if you know of a text editor in need of a character.

 Find me online at [Twitter](http://twitter.com/{{ site.twitter_username }}) and [GitHub](http://github.com/{{ site.github_username }}).